delvedor/find-my-way/README.md

 <a name="find"></a>
 #### find(method, path)
 Return (if present) the route registered in *method:path*.
-The path must be sanitized.
+The path must be sanitized, all the parameters and wildcards are decoded automatically.
 ```js
 router.find('GET', '/example')
 // => { handler: Function, params: Object, store: Object}